ivanvorobei/SPStorkController/README.md

 You can buy example Dialog & Dinamic animations in [xcode-shop.com](https://xcode-shop.com/ui-elements), see [preview](https://xcode-shop.com/assets/preview/dinamic-alert.mov).

 ## License

 `SPStorkController` is released under the MIT license.
 Check `LICENSE.md` for details.

 ## Contact

-If you need any application or UI to be developed, message me at hello@ivanvorobei.by or via [telegram](https://t.me/ivanvorobei).
+If you need any application or UI to be developed, message me at hello@ivanvorobei.by, [telegram](https://t.me/ivanvorobei) or [twitter](https://twitter.com/varabeis).
 I develop iOS apps and designs.
 I use `swift` for development.
-To request more functionality, you should create a new issue.
 You can see my [apps in AppStore](https://itunes.apple.com/developer/id1446635817).